MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_1/Lesson_2/M1_L2_readme.md

 ## Overview

-In this lesson, you learn how adopting open science benefits you as a researcher and society.
-You also learn about some of the challenges and hurdles with using open science principles and how to navigate them.
+In this lesson, you will learn how adopting open science benefits you as a researcher and society more broadly.
+Open science practices such as using, making, and sharing also ensures that everyone involved in the process receives their due credit.
+You will also learn about some of the challenges with using open science principles.
+By learning these hurdles and how to navigate them, you will be better-prepared for implementing the practice of open science.

 ## Learning Objectives